 In the absence of glucose, your liver takes your stored fat and breaks it down into usable compounds called ketone bodies, or ketones.

 These ketones can be used by your body and your brain for fuel!
-In addition, “increased blood ketone levels may directly supress appetite.”
+In addition, “increased blood ketone levels may directly suppress appetite.”

-The reason many feel differently on a Keto Diet is because their brains are being fueled by a completely different source than at any point in the past.
+The reason many feel differently on a Keto Diet is that their brains are being fueled by a completely different source than at any point in the past.